-The “cap gap” is the period after F-1 students’ Optional Practical Training has expired, but before their H-1B work authorization begins on October 1.
-The OPT Cap Gap Extension automatically extends F-1 students’ immigration status and work authorization in order to bridge the gap between the end of their F-1 status and the start of their H-1B status.
-In this way, the students’ employment and stay in the U.S. are not interrupted.
+The OPT Cap Gap Extension automatically extends F-1 students’ immigration status and work authorization in order to bridge the gap between the end of their F-1 status/employment authorization and the start of their cap-subject H-1B.

 If your H-1B petition requests consular processing rather than a change of status, you are not eligible for the Cap Gap Extension.

-Follow the directions below to request a new I-20 showing the Cap Gap Extension.
+To request an I-20 showing the Cap Gap Extension:

-If your H-1B petition is withdrawn, denied or rejected, your OPT work authorization will automatically end and you will have a 60-day grace period from that date to depart the U.S. This grace period cannot be used to complete a SEVIS Transfer.
+If your H-1B petition is withdrawn, denied or rejected, your OPT work authorization will automatically end and you will have a 60-day grace period from that date to depart the U.S., as long as you have not otherwise violated your status.

-If your H1B or other change of status application is approved, you must notify ISS via the myISSS portal.
-Complete the "Change of Status Notification" E-Form.
+If your H-1B or other change of status application is approved, you must notify ISS via the UB Global portal.
+Complete the "Request to End F-1 Status" e-form.